CivicTechWR/CTWR-Organization-Documentation/docs/recaps/index.md

-# meeting minutes
+# Recaps

-Welcome to the meeting minutes section.
+Welcome to the recaps section.